 General features

-The expected range of Nimbus Trace Access 60 this time is to stay in a tent for around 2-3 nights and trails.
-Although it is not particularly lightweight among Granite gears, the backpack itself is made with the light weight in mind, and the unique back system and waist belt allow you to hold the weight of your luggage accurately, making it comfortable to carry, and at the same time it has excellent packing performance.
-She has a great track record as a model that won the prestigious OUTSIDE magazine "GEAR OF THE YEAR" in 2014.
+The Nimbus Trace Access 60 is intended for use in tents or on trails for two to three nights.
+While it's not particularly lightweight among Granite Gear's packs, the backpack itself was designed with lightness in mind, and its unique back system and waist belt are designed to accurately hold the weight of your luggage, making it comfortable to wear and offering excellent packing performance.
+It also boasts a distinguished track record, having won the prestigious OUTSIDE magazine's "GEAR OF THE YEAR" award in 2014

 Recommended points

-- The wide range of buckles and zippers make it suitable for a wide range of packing styles.
+- The wide range of buckles and zippers allows for a variety of packing styles

-- The lid (rain pig) can be removed to make it lighter, and the removed lid can be used as a waist bag.
+- The lid can be removed to make the bag lighter, and the removed lid can be conveniently used as a waist bag

 Points that interest me

-- There are many zippers and buckles, so operation can be a bit of a hassle and can be troublesome or complicated for some people.
+- There are many zippers and buckles, so operation is a bit of a hassle and some people may find it troublesome or complicated

-- The small straps and buckles are thin and can be a disadvantage in some situations.
+- The small and thin straps and buckles can be a disadvantage in some situations

-- There are many hollows on the back, so be careful when using it.
+- There are many cavities on the back, so you need to be careful about the season you use it in

-- Although it is an excellent lightweight backpack that is firm and comfortable to carry, if it becomes too heavy, it will undermine the appeal of this backpack.
+- It is an excellent lightweight backpack that is comfortable to carry, but if it becomes too heavy it will lose its appeal

 Detailed review